 How to make sense from the nonsense was what I thought while listening to C.

-The responsability is on global leaders.
+The responsibility is on global leaders and state.

 I should have been relieved as what C. said confirmed our premonitions but the fact that women and child’s safety is furtherly subordinated to economical growth made me feel depressed, sad and hopeless.
 Years have passed by and bleached my hope since my PhD years that critical issues can be resolved with the project of basically telling people how to behave.

 Western governments encourage dictatures in countries as Iran, Irak or Syria with elits, C. said, that have been sent to the best UK universities.
 They do maintain abusive powers in place causing harm to civilians.
 It is really likely that they might also take part into terrorism.

 I found this graff in Copenhagen next to a oil station that shows that even Danes are not quite convinced either: